Ircam-RnD/binauralFIR/README.md

 ### Coordinate system types ###

-See the files in the geometry, for conversions:
+See the files in [src/geometry], for conversions:
 - [SOFA] and openGL conventions
 - cartesian and spherical coordinates
 - radian and degree angles